Adendla/Fundraising/README.md

 11.when County Death of decease person is kiambu and nairobi need  fundsraising

-### All The plots which are used for analysis are in python files.
+### All The plots and Graphs which are used for analysis are in python files.